Wooden Ships Comments on this Buchanan Viking Class

 She has the typical sheer line of a Buchanan yacht rising sweetly at bow and stern, and a marked tumblehome on the transom all which makes the Viking a very pretty yacht.
 Built by Johnson and Jago of Southend-on-Sea in 1967 to Lloyds100A1 and kept in class until 1978.

-This is a well travelled example of the class having sailed to the Caribbean and back in the last ownership where she competed in the Antigua Classics Regatta on two occasions.
-In present ownership she has benefitted from a complete new rig and sails, new engine and a lot of routine maintenance.
-During the last winter the boat was totally prepared for participation in the AZAB two handed race, however a change in circumstances mean that she will no longer be taking part.
+This is a well travelled example of the class having sailed to the Caribbean and back in a previous ownership where she competed in the Antigua Classics Regatta on two occasions.
+In recent years she has benefitted from a complete new rig and sails and a lot of professional routine maintenance.
+Used by the current owner for an extended trip around Ireland, she has been a very reliable and comfortable cruising boat.

-The Viking is a very pretty and hugely capable yacht offering a lot more than her 31’ would suggest, and we are quite certain there are very few comparable yachts available which are as well prepared or as smart.
+The Viking is a very pretty and hugely capable yacht offering a lot more than her 31’ would suggest, with good performance, beautiful lines and good manners at sea.

 Planked in mahogany all copper rivet fastened to closely spaced steam bent oak timbers.
 Splined above the waterline and payed with red lead below.